Visitors at Butchart Gardens, Victoria BC

 The Dragon Fountain is one of the most popular features at Butchart Gardens.
 The massive fountain is located just past the Sunken Garden towards the ocean.
 It features a series of spectacular dragons spewing water into a large basin.

 The fountain is illuminated at night, making it a popular spot for evening strolls.
-Visitors often stop to take photos or simply enjoy the peaceful setting.
+Visitors often stop to take photos or enjoy the peaceful setting.

 Tacca the Bronze Boar